alexyuly/chil/README.md

 ### Component Types

-A component type is a specialized operation type which is composed of other operation types.
+A component type is an operation type which is composed of other operation types with connected sources and sinks.
 There is no associated JavaScript implementation.
 The vast majority of a `vocalize` developer's time will be spent writing components, and not operations.

 *TODO*

 ### Application Types

-An application type is a specialized component type which has a *runnable source*.
+An application type is a component type which has a *runnable source*.

 *TODO*